Goodbye (The Coral song)

 "Goodbye" is a song by English indie rock band The Coral taken from their debut album The Coral (2002).
-Released in July 2002, it was the second single taken from the album and charted at #21.
+Released in July 2002, it was the first single taken from the album and charted at #21.

 Music video

 The music video was directed by Laurence Easeman.
 The video was inspired by the Wickerman, filmed in Greenfield, Holywell just outside Flint, Flintshire, Wales.